Étienne Brûlé: Life in New France

 Champlain wrote of a youth who had been living in New France since 1608, and whom many believe to have been young Brûlé.
-In June 1610, Brûlé told Champlain that he wished to go and live with the Algonquins and learn their language as well as better understand their customs and habits.
-Champlain made the arrangement to do so and in return, the chief Iroquet (an Algonquin leader of the Petite nation who wintered his people near Huronia), requested that Champlain take Savignon, a young Huron, with him to teach him the customs and habits of the French.
-Champlain instructed Brûlé to learn the Huron language, explore the country, establish good relations with all first nations, and report back in one year's time with all that he had learned.
+In June 1610, Brûlé told Champlain that he wished to go and live with the Algonquins, learn their language, and better understand their customs and habits.
+Champlain arranged for him to do so and in return, the chief Iroquet (an Algonquin leader of the Petite nation who wintered his people near Huronia), requested that Champlain take Savignon, a young Wendat, with him to teach him the customs and habits of the French.
+Champlain instructed Brûlé to learn the Wendat (Huron) language, explore the country, establish good relations with the First Nations, and report back in one year's time.
 On 13 June 1611, Champlain returned to visit Brûlé, who astonishingly had done all that Champlain had asked of him.
-Brûlé was dressed as though he was one of the indigenous people and was extremely pleased with the way he was treated and all that he had learned.
+Brûlé now dressed like an Indigenous person and was extremely pleased with the way he was treated and all that he had learned.
 Champlain requested that Brûlé continue to live among the Indigenous peoples so that he could fully master everything, and Brûlé agreed.

-For four years, Champlain had had no connection or communication with Brûlé who, it is thought, was then the first European to see Great Lakes.
+For four years, Champlain had had no connection or communication with Brûlé who, it is thought, was then the first European to see the Great Lakes.
 In 1615, they met again at Huronia.
 There, Brûlé informed Champlain of his adventures and explorations through North America.
 Brûlé explained that he was joined by another French interpreter by the name of Grenolle.
-He reported that they had travelled along the north shore of what they called la mer douce (the calm sea), now known as Lake Huron, and went as far as the great rapids of Sault Ste.
+He reported that they had traveled along the north shore of what they called la mer douce (the freshwater sea), now known as Lake Huron, and went as far as the great rapids of Sault Ste.
 Marie where Lake Superior enters Lake Huron.

-In 1615, Brûlé asked permission from Champlain to join 12 Huron warriors on their mission to see the Andaste (Susquehannock) people, allies of the Hurons, to ask them for their support during an expedition Champlain was planning.
+In 1615, Brûlé asked permission from Champlain to join 12 Wendat warriors on their mission to see a nation referred to as Carantouan (who may or may not have been the Andaste Susquehannock people), allies of the Wendat, to ask them for their support during an expedition Champlain was planning.
 Champlain ordered the party to travel west of the Seneca country because they needed to arrive there quickly and the only way to do so was by crossing over enemy territory.
-This proved to be dangerous but semi-successful for Brûlé did reach the Andastes; however, he arrived at the meeting place Champlain chose two days too late to assist Champlain and the Hurons, who had been defeated by the Iroquois.
+This proved dangerous, but Brûlé did reach Carantouan; however, he arrived at the meeting place Champlain chose two days too late to assist Champlain and the Wendat, who had been defeated by the Iroquois.